OctopusDeploy/docs/docs/getting-started.md

 Octopus Deploy can manage the deployment of many applications across your organization.
 Projects within Octopus Deploy let you manage multiple software projects across different environments with different deployment processes (the specific deployment steps) defined per project.

 A project in Octopus can consist of many deliverable components (e.g., web sites, micro services, and database scripts).
-It's usually helpful to think of Octopus projects in terms of business projects: if you have 5 developers working together on the "HR Portal rewrite" project, then that's probably a single project in Octopus.
+It's usually helpful to think of Octopus projects in terms of business projects, for instance, if you have five developers working together on the "HR Portal rewrite" project, then that's probably a single project in Octopus.

 Learn more about [projects](/docs/deployment-process/projects/index.md).

 ### Lifecycle

 When you define a project, you also select a lifecycle.
-The lifecycle defines the rules around how releases of the project are deployed between environments, and which projects are deployed to which environments.
+The lifecycle defines the rules around how releases of the project are deployed between environments, which projects are deployed to which environments.

 Lifecycles are defined by phases, each phase can have one or more environments, and each environment can be defined as an automatic deployment environment or a manual deployment environment.
 Each phase can have a set number of environments that must be released to before the next phase is available for deployment.